diwasrimal/songs/README.md

 ## yt-dlp

+**yt-dlp** is a youtube-dl fork based on the now inactive youtube-dlc.
+It lets you download vidoes and audios from youtube with a lot of flexibility.
+It is a very powerful tool

 ### Installation
-You can install yt-dlp binary exexutable from [here](https://pypi.org/project/yt-dlp/#installation):
+You can install `yt-dlp` binary executable from [here](https://pypi.org/project/yt-dlp/#installation):

-After installation, be sure to add yt-dlp to your system variable path.
+After installation, be sure to add `yt-dlp` to your system variable path.
 Try running yt-dlp in terminal to check your installation

 ### Usage

+You can read the [docs](https://github.com/yt-dlp/yt-dlp#readme) to get an understanding of most of the commands used in this project.
+The commands are in a config file in this project direcory

 `yt-dlp [OPTIONS] [--] URL [URL...]`

 Some options beneficial for this project

-`-x, --extract-audio`
+- `-x, --extract-audio`
 Convert video files to audio-only files
 (requires ffmpeg and ffprobe)

-`--audio-format FORMAT`
+- `--audio-format FORMAT`
-Format to convert the audio to when -x is used. (currently supported: best (default), mp3, aac, m4a, opus, vorbis, flac, alac, wav).
-You can specify multiple rules using similar syntax as --remux-video
+Select the format to download the current audio file (currently supported: best (default),
+`mp3`, `aac`, `m4a`, `opus`, `vorbis`, `flac`, `alac`,`wav`).
+You can specify multiple rules using similar syntax as `--remux-video`

-`--audio-quality QUALITY`
+- `--audio-quality QUALITY`
-Specify ffmpeg audio quality to use when converting the audio with -x.
+Specify ffmpeg audio quality to use when converting the audio with `-x`.
 Insert a value between 0 (best) and 10 (worst) for VBR or a specific bitrate like 128K (default 5)

-`--embed-thumbnail `
+- `--embed-thumbnail `
 Embed thumbnail in the audio or video as cover art.
 Requires mutagen (Can be installed using `pip`) (sometimes ffmpeg may not be sufficient)

 ## FFmpeg  4.0 or newer:
 [FFmpeg](https://ffmpeg.org/) is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams.
 At its core is the command-line ffmpeg tool itself, designed for processing of video and audio files.

-Here in this project, we use ffmpeg to convert files downloaded using yt-dlp into music files.
-It convert media file extensions and is very helpful for donwlading .mp3 like file
+Here in this project, we use ffmpeg to convert files downloaded using `yt-dlp` into music files.
+It convert media file extensions and is very helpful for donwlading `.mp3` like file

 # Configuration

 ## Making a config file for yt-dlp

 We have to make a config file for yt-dlp that works specifically for this project.
-The file is named `yt-dlp.conf` and it directs the yt-dlp downloader how to download and convert music files
+The file is named `yt-dlp.conf` and it directs the `yt-dlp` downloader how to download and convert music files

 ## Configure Flask